wallin/neo4j-browser/README.md

     $ grunt          # Build the application for production
     $ grunt clean    # Clean build files

+## Publish

+    $ grunt build            # Build the application for distribution
+    $ ./tools/sbt assembly   # Build a maven pom which Neo4j can use

 ### Adding new files

 The [AngularJS generator](https://github.com/yeoman/generator-angular) provides a couple of Yeoman tasks for generating new files.
 Eg. to generate a new controller: